ibrahimalhazwani/ibrahimalhazwani/README.md

 - 👋 Hey, you!
 I am Ibra.
-I am a graduate computational data scientist.
-I have spent the past year between Italy and Finland where I have attended a semester as an exchange student.
+I am a Ph.D. candidate at University of Zurich.
+I have spent the past years between Italy and Finland where I have attended a semester as an exchange student.
 - 🌱 I wrote my master's thesis in collaboration with The LEGO Group.
 The goal has been to develop a NLP pipeline to automate the mining, the sentiment analysis and product extraction on forums.
 - 👀 I’m interested in NLP, recommender systems, and data visualization.
 - 📫 You can reach me on LinkedIn.